daniel-enqz/ruby-corners-100/confident_ruby/README.md

 > A single method is like a page in that story.
 And unfortunately, a lot of methods are just as convoluted, equivocal, and confusing as that made-up page above.

+> Method construction and object design are not two independent disciplines.
+They are more like a dance, where each partner's movements influence the other's.
+The system's object design is reflected down into methods, and method construction in turn can be reflected up to the larger design.

 I believe that if we take a look at any given line of code in a method, we can nearly always categorize it as serving one of the following roles:

 1. Collecting input